 Whatever you do, don’t write down your passwords or store them in your browser.
 Set your browser to clear cookies when you exit and don’t click “yes” when your favorite sites ask you if you’d like to save your login for next time.

 Once you’ve completed the first phase of your digital declutter, it’s time to consider ways you might be wasting money – or missing out on great offers – in your online financial life.

 Study your credit card accounts to be sure that you’re maximizing your rewards.

 Review your accounts to ensure you’ve opted in to receive bonus points in specific spending categories for credit cards like Chase Freedom®.

-If you have any limited time offers, such as receiving a $200 intro bonus as a statement credit when you spend $1,000 in the first three months with Blue Cash Preferred® Card from American Express, you’ll want to make plans to be sure you meet that minimum spend.
+If you have any limited time offers, such as receiving a $250 welcome bonus as a statement credit when you spend $1,000 in the first three months with Blue Cash Preferred® Card from American Express, you’ll want to make plans to be sure you meet that minimum spend.

 Similarly, look to make sure that low introductory interest rates for balance transfers aren’t set to expire.
 If they are, you’ll want to decide on a plan of action to pay off the card or transfer the balance to a lower interest credit card.

 Track Your Rewards So You Don’t Miss Out